Guidelines for Authors

 Highlights are concise summaries and academic comments on very important recent achievements in chemistry by a third person from a viewpoint to instruct and highlight their significance including only about 8000 characters, essential formulas/figures and a maximum of 15 references in two formatted Journal pages.

 Perspectives are personal reviews on the trends of the latest chemistry with wide interests including assessment of the current status of the field and discussions of key advances being made or those advances that are needed.
-Perspectives should not be more than two formatted Journal pages with essential figures/tables and a maximum of 15 references.
+Perspectives should not be more than four formatted Journal pages with essential figures/tables and a maximum of 15 references.

 Accounts are summaries of significant recent research work and new developments from the research group of the principal author.
 Photographs and resumes of all authors will be included.